shardeum/shardus-core/docs/join-protocol-v2.md

     - if otherNode validates
       - reachability with `isPortReachable()`
       - and joiningNode is not already in `pendingJoinRequestList`, `standByNodes` or active nodes
+      - and joiningNode is validated (by Shardeum) to ensure that the node has staked properly
     - then
       - otherNode gossips the join request
       - otherNode adds newNode to a new `pendingJoinRequestList` in the cycle record